FabioMijango/Zombolab/README.md

 ## 🚀 2.
 How to Run

-1.  **Set up:** Run the `Set up` cell.
-It will install everything it needs to run the server.
-Wait for the installation to finish.
+1.  **Set up:** Select your desired game version from the dropdown menu (**Stable** for Build 41 or **Unstable** for Build 42 Beta).
+Then, run the `Set up` cell.
+It will install all necessary dependencies and the game files.
     > *If an error occurs during installation, try running the cell again.*

+    > ⚠️ **Warning:** Switching versions (e.g., from Stable to Unstable) while having an existing save file **may cause the server to fail**.
+If you change versions, you must backup your saves and empty the `ZomboidSaves` folder in your Google Drive to avoid database conflicts.

 2.  **Put Token:** Once the setup is finished, scroll down to the configuration block and paste your Token in the `TOKEN = "YOUR_TOKEN"` variable.
     > You can find your **AUTH TOKEN** in the `Dashboard` section at [localtonet.com](https://localtonet.com/).